 - 1. Barfield Furniture Store

 - 2. ca. 1930

 - 3. Single retail

 - 4. This was the Barfield Furniture Store adjacent to Barfield's Grocery until the 1970s.
 Since then, it has been an orthodontist's office, an optometry office and most recently a church.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Doors and windows modified or blocked in.